Two New Board Directors

 The Reverend Michael Livingston is Senior Executive Minister at Riverside Church in New York City.
 Previously, he held executive leadership positions with the International Council of Community Churches and the National Council of Churches.
 As an NCC Board Member and President (2006-2007), Livingston traveled the world on missions of peacemaking, reconciliation, interfaith dialog, and prophetic engagement.

 He describes himself as being “especially interested in the broad sweep of American history as seen through the prism of racism—our nation’s original sin.
 This calls for careful exploration of our treatment of native populations in this land and of course the whole tortuous history of slavery.”

-A graduate of theological education at Princeton Theological Seminary, Livingston is a former Interfaith Worker Justice National Policy Director and Director of IWJ's Washington, D.C. office (2012-2014).
+A graduate of Princeton Theological Seminary, Livingston is a former National Policy Director at Interfaith Worker Justice and Director of IWJ's Washington, D.C. office (2012-2014).
 Like Chandler, Livingston brings an understanding of Capitol Hill, where he served as IWJ’s voice alongside other coalitions advocating for national policies that advance the rights of working families.